 "Each of my pieces is a dance between the painting and I and I enjoy the process of starting with one idea and then seeing how it takes on a life all of its own."

-Clarisa is a self-taught British artist born to a Chilean mother and British father, she grew up in Amsterdam and moved to Chile at the age of 19.
+Clarisa is a self-taught British artist based in London, born to a Chilean mother and British father, she grew up in Amsterdam and moved to Chile at the age of 19.

 She is a former professional Irish Dancer/Teacher and Choreographer who directed one of the largest Irish Dance Schools in South America and toured both nationally and internationally with several groups and bands.

-Clarisa started painting in 2017 when moving back to the UK and while recovering from a dance injury.
+Clarisa started painting in 2017 upon moving back to the UK and while recovering from a dance injury.

 In 2017, after moving back from Santiago to London, I had to take a break from my dancing activities.

-After so many years of having been involved in the production of my shows, choreographies and costume and stage design I was missing the creative process very much, it was then that I started choreographing again, but this time with my hands.
+After so many years of having been involved in the production of my shows, choreographies and costume and stage design I was longing for creativity, it was then that I started choreographing again, but this time with my hands.

 Due to my mixed heritage and background as a professional Irish Dancer, the British Isles, Celtic world and Easter Island have been key sources of inspiration influencing many of the themes and colours of my artwork.